-2014, 2015, 2016, 2017, 2018
+2014, 2015, 2016, 2017, 2018, 2019, 2020

-Investing in financial markets involves the risk of loss and there is no guarantee that all or any capital invested will be repaid.
+Investing in financial markets involves a risk of loss and there is no guarantee that all or any invested capital will be repaid.
 Past performance neither guarantees nor reliably indicates future performance.
 The value of investments and the income from them will fluctuate with world financial markets and international currency exchange rates.